Trump Administration ‘Slow-Walking’ Offshore Wind Permits: Sen. Whitehouse

 In contrast, Whitehouse is “not very bullish” on the prospects for progress through administrative and executive action under a Biden administration at odds with a Republican-held Senate.

-“I think if you go down a regulatory path that likely ends up in litigation, and that litigation likely ends up in the Supreme Court — and there are powerful interests at work in the United States to make sure the Supreme Court is very polluter-friendly.”
+“I think if you go down a regulatory path, that likely ends up in litigation, and that litigation likely ends up in the Supreme Court — and there are powerful interests at work in the United States to make sure the Supreme Court is very polluter-friendly.”

 “That’s a very fraught path,” Whitehouse said.
-“I think the president would be much better advised working through corporate America and using the bully pulpit to put pressure on Republican Senators and emphasizing the economic warnings that are out there to try to build a case for getting something done legislatively.”
+“I think the president would be much better advised working through corporate America and using the bully pulpit to put pressure on Republican senators and emphasizing the economic warnings that are out there, to try to build a case for getting something done legislatively.”